A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Conclusion

 \section{Conclusion}

-In this paper, we prove, by using techniques based on finite volume methods---in particular on relaxation methods---, a convergence result for a nonlinear hyperbolic one dimensional scalar conservation law.
+In this paper, we prove, by using techniques based on finite volume methods---in particular on relaxation methods---, a convergence result for a non-linear hyperbolic one-dimensional scalar conservation law.
 More precisely, we prove the convergence of the numerical solutions of the \duqd scheme towards the unique entropy solution of the scalar conservation law.
 We prove in addition a numerical entropy estimation.
-Our results are based on convexity properties of the scheme.
+Our results are based on the convexity properties of the scheme.

 Future works could be dedicated to extend the present results to a wide range of relaxation parameters.
 Moreover, other popular lattice Boltzmann schemes, like a scheme with three velocities in one space dimension, should also be studied.
 Of course, general results concerning the convergence of more complex lattice Boltzmann schemes remains an open question.
+From a numerical point of view, we noticed different convergence rates according to whether the solution of the conservation law is discontinuous or not.
+The convergence rate of the scheme is also a subject to be investigated.